Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 She was waiting to die.

-The sound of growls was drawing closer by the second, like thunder tearing through the night, and the omega had decided that waiting for her end was the only thing left to do.
+The growls grew closer, ripping through the night like thunder, and the omega had decided that waiting for her end was the best she could do.

 But she had already suffered so much…